Which Statements Are True: Check All That Apply — A Complete Guide

 Watch for Absolute Language

 Statements containing words like "always," "never," "every," "none," or "only" are often false.
 The world is rarely that absolute.
-On top of that, if a statement says "Photosynthesis occurs in all plants" — well, that's technically true, but if it said "Photosynthesis only occurs in green plants," you'd need to think hard because some non-green plants (like some algae) also photosynthesize.
+Even so, if a statement says "Photosynthesis occurs in all plants" — well, that's technically true, but if it said "Photosynthesis only occurs in green plants," you'd need to think hard because some non-green plants (like some algae) also photosynthesize.
 Absolute language is a red flag.
-Not always wrong — but worth scrutinizing.
+Not always wrong — but worth scrutinizing Easy to understand, harder to ignore.
+Worth knowing..

 Consider the Source and Context